pingcap/website/markdown-pages/terms/legal/tidb-cloud-services-agreement.md

 - 5.6. <span>The following Sections will survive the termination or expiration of this CSA: Sections 4.1 to 4.4, Sections 6.4 to 6.6, Sections 8 to 11, Section 14, and Section 15.6.</span>

-- 5.7. <span>Notwithstanding the forgoing, we will terminate this CSA without notification when your free trial and/or PoC expires or once your promotional credits are exhausted, whichever comes first.
+- 5.7. <span>Notwithstanding the foregoing, we will terminate this CSA without notification when your free trial and/or PoC expires or once your promotional credits are exhausted, whichever comes first.
 Once the CSA is terminated:</span>

 <ul class="customize-indentation">